MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 ### Create a workspace using a customer-managed key

-When using a customer-managed key (CMK), an Azure Key Vault is used to store the key.
+When you use a customer-managed key (CMK), an Azure Key Vault is used to store the key.
 The user or service principal used to create the workspace must have owner or contributor access to the key vault.

 If your workspace is configured with a **user-assigned managed identity**, the identity must be granted the following roles.
 These roles allow the managed identity to create the Azure Storage, Azure Cosmos DB, and Azure Search resources used when using a customer-managed key: